Big Sur Coast Highway: Repeated closings

+20th century

 On January 15, 1952, the highway was closed 7 mi north of San Simeon to Big Sur due to "numerous heavy slides".
 December 1955 was the fifth wettest since 1872.
 At the Big Sur Maintenance Station, 8.45 inches of rain was recorded in one 24-hour period on December 23.
 Torrential rains caused flood conditions throughout Monterey County and Highway 1 in Big Sur was closed in numerous locations due to slides.

 A series of storms in the winter of 1983 caused four major road-closing slides between January and April, including a large 963 ft high landslide slide near Julia Pfeiffer Burns State Park and McWay Falls that buried Highway 1 with 4000000 cuyd of rocks and dirt.
 Twenty-six bulldozers worked for 22 weeks to clear the highway.
 The repair crews pushed the slide into the ocean which ended up creating a beach inside McWay Cove that did not exist before.
 It was up to that date the largest earth-moving project ever undertaken by Caltrans.
 Caltrans routinely pushed slide debris into the ocean shore until the Monterey Bay National Marine Sanctuary was created in 1992, which made dumping material into the ocean illegal.
 Highway 1 was closed for 14 months.
 One individual was killed while repairing the road.
 In 1983, Skinner Pierce died while clearing the slide near Julia Pfeiffer Burns State Park when the bulldozer he was operating fell down the slide into the ocean.
 His body was never recovered.

 In 1998, about 40 different locations on the road were damaged by El Niño storms, including a major slide 2 miles south of Gorda that closed the road for almost three months.
 The Associated Press described the damage as "the most extensive destruction in the 60-year history of the world famous scenic route".

+2011 closures

 In March 2011, a 40 ft section of Highway 1 just south of the Rocky Creek Bridge collapsed, closing the road for several months until a single lane bypass could be built.
 The state replaced that section of road with a viaduct that wraps around the unstable hillside.
 On January 16, 2016, the road was closed for portions of a day due to a mudslide near Julia Pfeiffer Burns State Park.